 I thought for a long time whether to write an article about oyster mushroom strains.

-After all, only large industrial enterprises use the mycelium of world-famous firms, and it is unlikely that their technologist will read my article. (there should be a smiley here)
+After all, only large industrial enterprises use the grain spawn of world-famous firms, and it is unlikely that their technologist will read my article. (there should be a smiley here)

 Smaller laboratories most likely have their own classification of strains, known only in the country where this manufacturer is located.